BlockchainCommons/GordianSeedTool-iOS/README.md

 ### 1.3.3 (48)

-* Most Share Sheet actions now include additional detail in their "Save to Files" filenames.
+* Most Share Sheet and Print actions now include additional detail in their "Save to Files" filenames.
     * The default filename for exporting a seed:
         * `1c907cb-TestSeed-Seed-UR.txt`
         * (seedID-name-type-format)